Change of college

 We consider a number of factors when change of college applications are reviewed — including, but not limited to, whether the applicant would have been accepted had they applied directly to the College of Engineering as a freshman, completion (at a minimum) of the prescribed engineering freshman curriculum, enrollment in (or completion of) certain sophomore curriculum courses, the student’s overall GPA in these courses, the number of technical courses completed at Berkeley (not at a community college or through AP/IB exams), number of technical courses completed each semester at Berkeley, space availability in the major to which a student has applied and the student’s motivation for engineering as described in the personal statement.

-- The Exam information on our website explains how AP/IB or A level exams can be used to satisfy requirements for the College of Engineering
+The exam information on our website explains how AP/IB or A level exams can be used to satisfy requirements for the College of Engineering.

+For a quick question, send us an email or stop by 230 Bechtel and ask a peer adviser.
 College of Engineering academic advisers are not available to meet with students interested in a applying for a change of college .
-However, College of Engineering peer advisers are available in Engineering Student Services Office, 230 Bechtel Engineering, each weekday during the academic year to answer general questions on the process.
+However, during the academic year College of Engineering peer advisers are available via email at email@example.com to answer general questions on the process.
 Please note that peer advisers cannot comment on any student’s chance of admission, or assist with preparing an application.
 You are also welcome to submit questions to our change of college email.